iapyeh/GGeditor/docs/User Guide.rst

 About the Credentials
 ---------------------

-The credentials you given is encrypted and kept in the Google App Script platform.
-No any cloud server is built by the GGeditor.
-You can uncheck “Remeber Github Credentials” checkbox or “Reset Credentials” button to clean up the stored credentials.
+Given credentials is encrypted and kept in the Google App Script platform.
+None cloud server is built by the GGeditor.
+You can un-check the “Remeber Github Credentials” checkbox or the “Reset Credentials” button to clean up the stored credentials.

 \ |IMG23|\